gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 !!! info
     As per the rules of Soft Majority Voting, to have a proposal approved early, you need at least 50% of the total supply of tokens in the repository + 1 token used to vote for the proposal.

     For example, in a repository with two members, where the total supply of tokens is 200, 101 token needs to be used to instantly approve a proposal.
-Thus with every member holding 100 tokens a proposal can never be instantly completed without the participation of members other than the proposal's author.
+Thus, with every member holding 100 tokens, a proposal can never be instantly completed without the participation of members other than the proposal's author.

     On the other hand, so as not to depend on all members of an organization to vote, soft majority vote will complete with an approval at the end of the voting period, if 10% of the total token supply were used to vote for, and no one voted against.